Dairyland continues to be a national leader in animal waste-to-energy, helping meet clean energy needs while resolving dairy farm waste issues.

 How does animal waste-to-energy work?

-The manure digester process has additional environmental side benefits, reducing animal waste problems associated with manure disposal on farms.
-The odor is reduced, and weed seeds and pathogens are killed during the digestion process, thus lessening the need for herbicides and pesticides on the farm.
+The manure digester process has additional environmental benefits, reducing animal waste problems associated with manure disposal on farms.
+The odor is greatly reduced, and weed seeds and pathogens are killed during the digestion process, thus lessening the need for herbicides and pesticides on the farm.
 Another useful byproduct is bedding that can be used in the dairy, or sold by the farmer.